sungnga/react-revents/README.md

       - Call the setFiles() method and pass in the acceptFiles
       - Map over the acceptedFiles to access the individual file using .map() method
       - For each file, call the Object.assign() method and pass in the file as the 1st argument.
 The 2nd argument is an object to set a preview property of `URL.createObjectURL(file)`.
 This will give us the ability to preview the image
-    - Specify the dependencies array with setFiles.
+    - As for the 2nd arg, list setFiles as a dependency in the dependencies array.
 Whenever there's a change in setFiles, it causes the component to re-render
     ```javascript
     const onDrop = useCallback(
       (acceptedFiles) => {